mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 #### S1 Journal analysis (and evolving resources) data

+Journal analysis provided a foundational perspective on facilitation processes and early thematic tensions, contributing to the development of early, external publications  [@chesterman_game_2023; @chesterman_design_2023; @chesterman_keeping_2023] and mapping evolving pedagogical dimensions within online resources.
+Given the breadth of journal data, a comprehensive thematic analysis and exhaustive coding was in practical; instead, insights were triangulated with findings from the literature review to expose key themes and contradictions within the evolving pedagogy.
+Rogoff’s (1995) three planes of sociocultural activity were particularly useful here, allowing reflections on facilitation to be categorised across personal, interpersonal, and institutional dimensions, a technique further refined by Morcom (2014).

 The process was driven by the requirement to create a summary of the facilitation process and some of the initial contextual tensions for a book chapter  [@chesterman_game_2023], and for a map of learning dimensions created during the D3 development period for online resources [^lm].